akirk/enable-mastodon-apps/README.md

 - [Mona](https://mastodon.social/@MonaApp) (macOS)
 - [IceCubes](https://github.com/Dimillian/IceCubesApp) (macOS)

 Many more, see the [Third-party apps section on joinmastodon.org/apps](https://joinmastodon.org/apps).
+Each app might have its quirks, [please report an issue when you have troubles[(https://github.com/akirk/enable-mastodon-apps/issues).
+There is also a chance that the API has not been implemented yet (see below.)

 ## Mastodon API Implementation